cophi-wue/LLpro/doc/DEVELOPING.md

 # Developing

-This document contains information on how the LLP-Pipeline is constructed, and how it can be extended.
+This document contains information on how the LLpro pipeline is constructed, and how it can be extended.
 In general, a pipeline consists of:

 1. a `Tokenizer` that generates `Token` objects, and